Skip to content

 Day to day tasks

-• create designs to meet briefs using computer aided design (CAD) software
+• create plans by hand and with computer aided design (CAD) software

-• choose construction materials, furniture and plants for the space
+• choose construction materials, street furniture and plants for the space

-• create contracts, write reports and consider the environmental impact of projects
+• advise on the environmental impact of design projects

 Working environment